Should Christians Give Something Up for Lent?

 But I also think you just might be missing an opportunity to pause and remember.
 To contemplate what God has done & prepare your heart for Easter in a way that is meaningful.

-I grew up Baptist, which means Lent was joked off as simply a Catholic tradition with no Biblical basis.
+In the church I grew up in, Lent was joked off as simply a man-made tradition with no Biblical basis.
 But as I’ve grown older and met others who do observe Lent, I’m starting to see its value.
-We spend a whole month celebrating Christmas, but so often I’ve felt that Easter wasn’t getting the emphasis it deserves.
+We spend a whole month celebrating Christmas, but so often I’ve felt that Easter doesn’t get the emphasis it deserves.

 But that’s where Lent can come in.
 To be honest, I’ve never observed Lent before, but I’m excited to see the difference it makes this coming Easter.